AadamZ5/expirable-item/README.md

 # expirable-item

 Expirable items allow you to do stuff with items and set a timeout to do something after the timeout expires.
 This is written in TypeScript and uses native Promises.

 ## Install

-This isn't listed on npm registry yet because I'm not sure I am ready to do that.
-Nonetheless, you can still install it with current versions of npm.

-`npm i AadamZ5/expirable-item#master`
+`npm i expirable-item`

 ## Examples